Your Weekly Horoscope: December 19 – 25, 2018

 May 21-June 21

-Sometimes negative obsessions become so normal to you that you don’t even realize that’s what they are.
-Look honestly at what you’re indulging, and whether or not it’s helping you to create the conditions in which you want to live.
+Sometimes negative obsessions become so normal to you that you don’t even realize that that’s what they are.
+Look honestly at what you’re indulging in, and whether or not it’s helping you to create the conditions you want to live in.
 If you’re feeling resentful, you’ve not been honest.
 If you participate in dynamics or offer up your energy or time in inauthentic ways, you’re likely to feel unhappy.
 Try to let go of what isn’t truly serving you or others.

 Learn more about what it means to be Gemini.